 IRS Streamlined Filing Compliance Procedures (SFCP)

-Streamlined Filing Compliance Procedures: The purpose of the IRS Streamlined Filing Compliance Procedures bring U.S. Taxpayers into offshore filing compliance.
-When non-willful U.S. Person owns offshore accounts, assets, investments, and income, they may be eligible to apply.
-Under the terms of these IRS programs, taxpayer can to go back and file three (3) amended or original tax returns and international information returns and six (6) FBAR (Foreign Bank Account Reporting or FinCEN Form 114).
+Streamlined Filing Compliance Procedures: The purpose of the IRS Streamlined Filing Compliance Procedures is to bring U.S. Taxpayers into offshore filing compliance.
+When a non-willful U.S. Persons owns offshore accounts, assets, investments, and income, they may be eligible to apply to the program.
+Under the terms of the IRS Streamlined Procedures, a taxpayer can to go back and file three (3) years of amended or original tax returns (Streamlined Foreign only) and submit International Information Returns such as the FBAR (Foreign Bank Account Reporting or FinCEN Form 114) for six (6) years.

 - FATCA Form 8938